World Sleep Day: 53% of Americans Use Their Smartphone to Shop in Bed

 Long considered the ‘on-the-go’ device, mobile is now the preferred way for consumers to interact with brands.
 After analyzing 20 billion web sessions in our latest 2021 Digital Experience Benchmark Report, Contentsquare found that mobile traffic grew by +16% in 2020 and that smartphones drive almost two-thirds (64%) of all web traffic today.

-That means it’s time for digital brands to wake up and adopt a mobile-first mindset if they haven’t already.
+That means it’s time for digital brands to wake up and adopt a mobile-first mindset and integrate phone systems to their strategy, if they haven’t already.

 “The key to maximizing your mobile strategy is to deliver a customer experience that matches your audience’s goals,” said Niki Hall, Contentsquare’s Chief Marketing Officer.
 “A consumer shopping in bed has a different mindset to someone browsing on a desktop, and these seemingly subtle differences can have a huge impact on how they convert.
 Retailers should anchor their data and personalization strategies to their customers’ objectives and expectations, and mobile today is at the heart of both.”